 Okay the range is indoors but with the huge air changes necessary to clear all the smoke it’s not warm in there.
 There are some overhead heaters that make the top of your head warm, but that’s about it.
 As a precaution against the cold, I actually wore socks and shoes.

 I’ve been planning a Friday afternoon trip to the range to test Katie’s .380 Sig before she gets back from vacation.
 I wanted to see if, as I suspected, it has a problem with the slide lock (that’s my excuse for going to the range with yet another gun and I’m sticking with it.
 You can believe it or not).

-The day didn’t start well, my morning didn’t pan-out as planned with an unexpected trip out to try and sort out a mid-meeting computer problem at St. John’s.
+The day didn’t start well, my morning didn’t pan out as planned with an unexpected trip out to try and sort out a mid-meeting computer problem at St. John’s.
 The trip was a success, at least in as far as getting the errant video camera working again, but it cut straight through my to-do list.
-I arrived back home lunch time with nothing (planned) done, and thinking I might abandon the idea of getting to the range.
+I arrived back home lunchtime with nothing (planned) done, and thinking I might abandon the idea of going shooting.
 Approaching the house I noticed Lanie was home, and I wondered if she might be interested in going to the range if I decided to go.
-I cleared a couple of things, called in at work, signed off for the day, and asked Lanie if she fancied going shooting.
-She was all dressed, wrapped up ready for the cold, before I’d finished putting the guns in a carry case.
+I cleared a couple of things, called in at work, signed off for the day, and asked Lanie if she fancied going.
+She was all dressed, wrapped up ready for the cold before I’d finished putting the guns in a carry case.

 I guess going to range in future is potentially going to be more expensive, but I’m okay with that.
 Oh, and I’ve got to clean Katie’s gun tomorrow before she gets home, and I’m alright with that too.